 To gain and retain Lexcel accreditation, practices must undergo a rigorous initial then annual application and assessment process.
 This includes conducting background checks and an on-site visit from an experienced, trained Lexcel assessor.

-The Conveyancing Quality Scheme (CQS) provides a recognised quality standard for residential conveyancing practices.
+The Conveyancing Quality Scheme provides a recognised quality standard for residential conveyancing practices.
 Achievement of membership establishes a level of credibility for member firms with regulators, lenders, insurers and clients based upon:

-- the integrity of the Senior Responsible Officer and other key conveyancing staff.
+- The integrity of the Senior Responsible Officer and other key conveyancing staff.

-- the firm’s adherence to good practice management standards.
+- The firm’s adherence to good practice management standards.

-- adherence to prudent and efficient conveyancing procedures through the scheme protocol.
+- Adherence to prudent and efficient conveyancing procedures through the scheme protocol.